FPGSchiba/VNGD-SimpleRadioStandalone/install-build/Readme.txt

 A: This is likely an encrypted transmission.
 You will need to configure your KY-58 or Encrypted Radio Appropriately

 Q: How do I run a server?
-A: Run SR-Server.exe (no need to run installer or add scripts!) and make sure TCP PORTS 5002 and 5003 are open (if ports are left as default)
+A: Run SR-Server.exe (no need to run installer or add scripts!) and make sure TCP + UDP PORT 5002 are open (if port is left as default)
    It does NOT need to be on a PC running DCS and you do NOT need to port forward if you're just using the client.

 Q: I've installed everything manually and its not working